Vizbii/morphii-sdk-ios/README.md

 ##### Properties
 - `code: String` : Returns reaction error code string.
 - `message: String` : Returns reaction error message string.

-#### <a name="authenticationresults"></a>AuthenticationResults
-This object gives further details the authentication results.
-This object is returned via the authentication callback.

-##### Properties
-- `isAuthenticated: Bool` : Returns if the authentication was successful.
-- `error:ReactionError?` : Returns an [AuthenticationError](#authenticationerror) object which contains more details about the authentication error.

-#### <a name="authenticationerror"></a>AuthenticationError
-This object gives further details into any errors that may have occurred during the authentication process.
-It contains two properties: `code` and `message`.
-The `code` property is a specific error code defined by the data analytics pipeline.
-The `message` property is a message associated with the `code` property that explains what caused the error.

-##### Methods
-- `code: String` : This method returns authentication error code string.
-- `message: String` : This method returns authentication error message string.